‘First Few X’ (FFX) research project to enhance the public health response to COVID-19 in Australia

 FFX project results will be used to:

-- Guide public health recommendations
+- Guide public health recommendations and interventions

 Do you have more questions?